aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 <a name="external_interfaces_implemented_in_cl"></a>
 ## External Interfaces implemented in CL

-The F1 FPGA platform includes the following external interfaces available to the
+The F1 FPGA platform includes the following external interfaces:
-CL:

 -   One x16 PCI Express 3.0 Interface.

 -   Four DDR4 RDIMM interfaces, each interface is 72-bit wide including ECC.

-Some of the DRAM interface controllers are implemented in the CL rather than the Shell for optimized resource utilization of the FPGA (Allowing higher utilization for the CL place and route region to maximize usable FPGA resources).
+One of the four DRAM interface controllers is implemented in the Shell, and three are implemented in the CL.
+This allows for optimized resource utilization of the FPGA (allowing higher utilization for the CL place and route region to maximize usable FPGA resources).
 For those interfaces, the designs and the constraints are provided by AWS and must be instantiated in the CL (by instantiating `sh_ddr.sv` in the CL design).

 There are four DRAM interfaces labeled A, B, C, and D. Interfaces A, B, and D are in the CL while interface C is implemented in the Shell.
-A design block (sh_ddr.sv) instantiates the three DRAM interfaces in the CL (A, B, D).
+The sh_ddr design block, sh_ddr.sv, instantiates the three DRAM interfaces in the CL (A, B, D).

 For DRAM interface controllers that are implemented in the CL, the AXI-4 interfaces do not connect into the Shell, but connect locally inside the CL to the AWS provided blocks.
 There are also statistics interfaces that must be connected from Shell to the DRAM interface controller modules.  **WARNING** if the stats interface is not hooked up, the DDR controllers will not function.